Sheep-y/Modnix/DRAFT.md

 ## Mod Loading Logic

 1. All dll files and folders in the Mods folder are scanned recursively.
-2. If the folder contains `mod.json` and is not root, it is considered a Modnix code mod and folder processing stops.
+2. If the folder contains `mod.json` and is not root, it is considered a Modnix mod, and folder processing stops.
 3. Each dll in the folder will be scanned for ModInit static methods.
 If either exists, it is considered a Modnix dll mod.
 4. Otherwise, if the dll has any Type that contains the Init static method, it is considered a PPML mod.